United States Navy: Weapons

 Current U.S. Navy shipboard weapons systems are almost entirely focused on missiles, both as a weapon and as a threat.
 In an offensive role, missiles are intended to strike targets at long distances with accuracy and precision.
 Because they are unmanned weapons, missiles allow for attacks on heavily defended targets without risk to human pilots.
 Land strikes are the domain of the BGM-109 Tomahawk, which was first deployed in the 1980s and is continually being updated to increase its capabilities.
 For anti-ship strikes, the navy's dedicated missile is the Harpoon Missile.
 To defend against enemy missile attack, the navy operates a number of systems that are all coordinated by the Aegis combat system.
 Medium-long range defense is provided by the Standard Missile 2, which has been deployed since the 1980s.
 The Standard missile doubles as the primary shipboard anti-aircraft weapon and is undergoing development for use in theater ballistic missile defense.
 Short range defense against missiles is provided by the Phalanx CIWS and the more recently developed RIM-162 Evolved Sea Sparrow Missile.
-In addition to missiles, the navy employs Mark 46 and Mark 50 torpedoes and various types of naval mines.
+In addition to missiles, the navy employs Mark 46, Mark 48, and Mark 50 torpedoes and various types of naval mines.

 Naval fixed-wing aircraft employ much of the same weapons as the United States Air Force for both air-to-air and air-to-surface combat.
 Air engagements are handled by the heat-seeking Sidewinder and the radar guided AMRAAM missiles along with the M61 Vulcan cannon for close range dogfighting.
 For surface strikes, navy aircraft use a combination of missiles, smart bombs, and dumb bombs.
 On the list of available missiles are the Maverick, SLAM-ER and JSOW.
 Smart bombs include the GPS-guided JDAM and the laser-guided Paveway series.
 Unguided munitions such as dumb bombs and cluster bombs make up the rest of the weapons deployed by fixed-wing aircraft.

 Rotary aircraft weapons are focused on anti-submarine warfare (ASW) and light to medium surface engagements.
 To combat submarines, helicopters use Mark 46 and Mark 50 torpedoes.
 Against small watercraft, they use Hellfire and Penguin air to surface missiles.
 Helicopters also employ various types of mounted anti-personnel machine guns, including the M60, M240, GAU-16/A, and GAU-17/A.

 Nuclear weapons in the U.S. Navy arsenal are deployed through ballistic missile submarines and aircraft.
 The Ohio-class submarine carries the latest iteration of the Trident missile, a three-stage, submarine-launched ballistic missile (SLBM) with MIRV capability; the current Trident II (D5) version is expected to be in service past 2020.
 The navy's other nuclear weapon is the air-deployed B61 nuclear bomb.
 The B61 is a thermonuclear device that can be dropped by strike aircraft such as the F/A-18 Hornet and Super Hornet at high speed from a large range of altitudes.
 It can be released through free-fall or parachute and can be set to detonate in the air or on the ground.